megalut/megalut/runs/great3/README.md

 The current (Spring 2017) approach to GREAT3.
 We focus on the single-epoch known-PSF branches.

 There is no sophisticated "configuration" scheme here.
-Many settings are directly hard-coded in the scripts, as this seems to  make development easier.
+Many settings are directly hard-coded in the scripts.
+This make development easier, plus you learn more about the code.

 Contents